alowincr/Weathery/README.md

-# WeatherWise: A Modern Weather Application
+# Weathery: A Modern Weather Application

 This is a feature-rich weather application built with Next.js, TypeScript, and Tailwind CSS in Firebase Studio.
 It provides real-time weather data, forecasts, and a dynamic, user-friendly interface.